Csi18nAlistairMann/berewic-poc/README.md

 </pre>

 ## /covered-resource/endpoint-v1.php
-A PHP file that can return different content based on the bonding status of incoming connections
+A PHP file that can return different content based on the bonding status of incoming connections.